drakovangorder-source/drakos-mod/README.md

 **3:** **delete** the old **.jokerforge**, if you want..

 ---
-### update: 1.2
+### update: v1.2 & v1.3

 added *how wild?*
 added and then removed *Rare Pack* due to being broken and crashing the game when opened.
+\-
+fixed both john knights.